 Beautiful Azaleas

 Azaleas are just beautiful this time of the year.
 We have some on the front of our house and this year I thought I would cut some and bring them.
-Azaleas won’t last long as cut flowers for sure, but they are just so pretty I had to try.
+Azaleas won’t last long as cut flowers, but they are so pretty I had to try.

 Cut Flowers

 I learned a lesson from an expert florist a few years ago about cutting flowers.
-He said to never pound the stems of cut flowers.
+He said never to pound the stems of cut flowers.
 Before learning that, I had always thought that you were supposed to smash the stems so they would take up more water.
 Not so!
 Flowers have a vascular system too!
-Anything that you do that damages that vascular system will inhibit the uptake of water.
+Anything you do that damages the vascular system will inhibit water uptake.

-Fresh flower stems do need to be cut if they have been left out to dry for 30 minutes or more.
-Because once the flower stems are cut, they begin a healing process just like if you received an injury to your skin.
-The healing process starts to seal the cut area over and this decreases the uptake of water.
+Fresh flower stems should be trimmed if left to dry for 30 minutes or longer.
+When flower stems are cut, they initiate a healing process akin to how your skin responds to injury.
+This healing process begins to seal the cut area, reducing water uptake.

 Cutting Azaleas

-It’s a given that azalea as cut flowers won’t last long inside, but you can enjoy them for 2-3 days.
-I love to place some in different areas of the house and to just enjoy the blooms as long as they last.
+It’s a given that azaleas as cut flowers won’t last long inside, but you can enjoy them for 2-3 days.
+I love to place some in different areas of the house and enjoy the blooms as long as they last.
 It’s not much trouble to step outside and cut a few every day or so and I get to enjoy them longer that way))

 Azaleas in Vases